openSUSE/openSUSE-release-process/GA.md

 The marketing/ambassador team can and should do this!

-#### software.opensuse.org
+#### get.opensuse.org

-Verify software.o.o has the correct data and links.
+Verify get.o.o has the correct data and links.
 Usually the -Current links are wrong.

 ##### translate release announcement